 We have listed all UK real money free spins with no deposit or wagering requirements.
 There are no hidden catches: everything you win is yours.
 Apply the No wagering free spins quick filter on our free spins list and keep what you win.

 Get free spins on deposit

-Free spins form at least a part of the first deposit bonus in most casinos.
+Free spins form at least a part of the first deposit bonus at most casinos.
 When you make a deposit, the casino usually gives you a deposit match bonus and throws some spins on top.

 On some sites, the entire first deposit bonus consists of spins.
 The number of spins or the bet per spin tend to be very high.
 Alternatively, the free spin winnings may have exceptionally low wagering requirements.